 The city also has many parks.
 Popular ones include Tjornin, Austurvollur, Klambratun and Reykjavik Botanical Gardens, among others.
 Popular museums include the National Gallery of Iceland, the Reykjavik Art Museum, the National Museum of Iceland and the City Museum.

 One of the most famous places to visit in Iceland is the Blue Lagoon.
 It is a Geothermal Spa that is located between the city of Reykjavik and Keflavik Airport.
-It's about a 45 minute drive from the city's downtown, and once you're there, you'll find plenty of parking.
+It's about a 45-minute drive from the city's downtown, and once you're there, you'll find plenty of parking.
 In addition to this famous destination, there are other hotsprings in Iceland that are worth visiting and less crowded.

 NeighborhoodsNeighborhoods of interest in Reykjavik include the City Center (also referred to as the Old Town), Laugavegur, Laugadalur, and the 'Burbs.
 The City Center is where you'll find most of the tourist sights.
 It's a great area to walk around.
 Laugavegur is the shopping area in town.
 There are many high end boutiques as well as coffee shops and cafes.
 Laugadalur is to the north of the center and runs along the coast.
 It is a residential area with hot springs.
 The 'Burbs are predominantly residential with little of interest for tourists.

 ActivitiesThere are many things to do in Reykjavik that any type of visitor can enjoy.
 The city has a great music scene with plenty of concerts year around.
 There are also two main theaters where you can see impressive shows.
 Festivals in the city include Culture Night in August, Gay Pride, also in August, National Day in June, Iceland Airwaves in October, the Reykjavik International Film Festival in September and the Reykjavik Arts Festival in May.